drishyacity/Web-Andro/replit.md

 This is a full-stack web application for converting websites and web files into Android APK/AAB packages.
 The application allows users to input either a website URL or upload web files, configure app settings, handle code signing, and build Android packages.
 Built with React/TypeScript frontend, Express.js backend, and PostgreSQL database using Drizzle ORM.

-**Recent Update**: Implemented template-based Android builder that generates real, installable APK files using pre-built Android project templates with proper structure and configuration.
+**Recent Update**: Migrated from Replit Agent to Replit environment with enhanced security and robustness.
+Implemented professional Android builder with proper APK/AAB generation, keystore management, and code signing.
+The system now generates real, installable APK files with proper structure, metadata, and signing capabilities.

 ## User Preferences